ayazvaliev/Guidence-Gradient-Sampling/README.md

 # Implementation of Sampling with Guidance Gradients method from ["Controllable Music Production with Diffusion Models and Guidance Gradients"](https://arxiv.org/pdf/2311.00613)

-This repository includes implementation of Gradient Guidence sampling methods for Stable Diffusion models.
+This repository includes implementation of Gradient Guidence sampling methods for V-target diffusion models.
 These tasks from the paper so far have been implemented: **continuation**, **infill**, **regeneration** and **transition**.
 This repository also includes scripts for training and evaulation pipelines.

 ## Usage